Gloved hands prepare a medical device for the regulatory submissions process.

 The process can be broken down into four main stages: planning your interactions with the FDA, gathering all your required documents and data, submitting your application electronically, and understanding the review timeline.
 Each step builds on the last, creating a complete package that gives regulators a clear picture of your product.
 With a solid strategy, you can confidently work through the requirements.
 The current regulatory environment presents both familiar challenges and new complexities, especially with the rise of digital health and AI, making a clear plan more important than ever.
 Let’s walk through what you need to do to prepare a strong submission that stands up to scrutiny.

-Plan Your Pre-Submission and FDA Meetings
+Step 1: Plan Your Pre-Submission Strategy

 Before you even think about submitting your final application, it’s a smart move to talk to the FDA.
 The Pre-Submission program, also known as a Q-Submission, allows you to get early feedback on your regulatory strategy.
 This is your chance to ask specific questions about your testing plan, clinical trial design, or proposed device classification.